phpbb-extensions/autogroups/EXTEND_DOCS.md

 ### Important Compatibility Precautions

 Auto Groups must be installed and enabled for your extension to use it, obviously.
-But special care must be taken to ensure it is impossible to run your Auto Groups code if the base Auto Groups extension has been disabled for any reason.
+Special care must be taken to ensure it is impossible to run your Auto Groups code if the base Auto Groups extension has been disabled for any reason.
 Making the Auto Groups manager class an optional service as described above is the most important step.

-The `ext.php` class should be used in your extension to remove your extension's Auto Group data using the `purge_step()` method.
-This helps prevent Auto Groups from trying to run your uninstalled extension's code.
+The `ext.php` class should also be used in your extension to remove it's Auto Group data using the `purge_step()` method.
+This will prevent Auto Groups from trying to run your uninstalled extension's code.

 ```php
 public function purge_step($old_state)